 The territory of Nunavut is rich with history.
 For over four thousand years, different Arctic cultures have migrated through this landscape and made it their home.
 Since 1996, we have been dedicated to working with archaeologists to help document the lives and traditions of these past peoples.
 We encourage archaeological research that involves local elders and youth, and finds meaningful ways to both build knowledge about the past and communicate it through public excavations, oral history documentation and the development of educational resources.

 We are involved in multiple ongoing relationships with universities, museums and academic researchers to set new standards for community-based archaeology in the Canadian Arctic.
 For more information about the process and findings of our collaborative research, please take a look at the selection of PDF publications below.

 From 1999 to 2010, we collaborated with the University of Toronto on a project combining traditional knowledge and archaeology at Iqaluktuuq, near Cambridge Bay.
 Over the project’s 12 years, teams of southern and Inuinnait archaeologists studied large and important sites spanning over 3,000 years of the region’s ancient history.

 Our current five-year collaboration with the University of Toronto is investigating the Inuinnait cultural history and the archaeology of the Bathurst Inlet region.
-Our work seeks to catalogue and visualize the enduring and evolving Inuit relationship to the Bathurst Inlet landscape through a combination of archaeological excavation, satellite and community monitoring, drone mapping, language and toponymy, and oral history work.
+We're documenting the enduring and evolving Inuit relationship to the Bathurst Inlet landscape through excavations, community monitoring, drone mapping, language and toponymy, and oral history work.